Estimate your Child Care & Dependent Care Tax Credit with our free worksheet and guide

 Step C — Apply the dollar cap

-Use the smaller of your net expenses and the dollar cap below.
+Use the smaller of your net expenses and the annual expense cap for the number of qualifying persons.

 One qualifying person